-The Council's Strategy for 2021/22 sets out our three key priorities and we believe concentrating our resources in these areas will lead to a better quality of life across Medway;
+The Council's Strategy was refreshed for 2021/22 and 2022/23 ahead of the local elections and a new administration.
+For 2022/23 the Strategy set concentrating our resources in these areas will lead to a better quality of life across Medway;

+potential;

-- People supporting residents to release their potential; - Place Medway: A place to be proud of; and - Growth Maximising regeneration and economic growth - growth for all.
+Growth - Maximising regeneration and economic growth - growth for all.